onkeloki/lerninsel/README.md

-# WorkAdventure Education Map
+# lerninsel

-This is a map for WorkAdventure based on the WorkAdventure starter Kit.
+This is a map for [WorkAdventure](https://workadventu.re/) based on the WorkAdventure starter Kit.

 My wife use it for teaching her students while covid-19 lockdown.

 I ike to share this map with oteher teachers.